 Listed below are topics available for children’s programs offered by Penn State Master Gardeners.

 Most programs are appropriate for elementary school children and most last about 20 minutes, although some of the craft programs require additional time, so be sure to ask for a program description.
 A teacher or supervising adult from the agency must be present during presentations.
 Some programs (*) may have a small materials fee.
 Other programs are free of charge, but donations to offset the cost of supplies are greatly appreciated.
-Donation checks should be made payable to "Lehigh County Extension Special Account" and can be given directly to the volunteer.
+Donation checks should be made payable to "Penn State Extension t" and can be given directly to the volunteer.
 Some programs are more appropriate for certain age groups than others.
 When contacting your county office, be sure to indicate the number and ages of the children, how much time they will have, and if there are any special concerns.

 Our Master Gardeners give talks throughout Lehigh and Northampton Counties.
 Please call the Lehigh County office at 610-391-9840 or the Northampton County office at 610-813-6613 for more information.